ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Reference: {{&SELF}}

+## Group OSCORE Roles {#ssec-iana-group-oscore-roles-registry}

+This document establishes the IANA "Group OSCORE Roles" registry.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+Expert review guidelines are provided in {{ssec-iana-expert-review}}.

+This registry includes the possible roles that nodes can take in an OSCORE group, each in combination with a numeric identifier.
+These numeric identifiers are used to express authorization information about joining OSCORE groups, as specified in {{sec-format-scope}} of {{&SELF}}.

+The columns of this registry are:

+* Name: A value that can be used in documents for easier comprehension, to identify a possible role that nodes can take in an OSCORE group.

+* Value: The numeric identifier for this role.
+Integer values greater than 65535 are marked as "Private Use", all other values use the registration policy "Expert Review" {{RFC8126}}.

+* Description: This field contains a brief description of the role.

+* Reference: This contains a pointer to the public specification for the role.

+This registry will be initially populated by the values in {{tab-role-values}}.
+The Reference column for all of these entries will be {{&SELF}}.

 ## Expert Review Instructions {#ssec-iana-expert-review}

 The IANA registry established in this document is defined as "Expert Review".
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.